 It is less damaging to your hairline if you don’t know how to apply and remove lace frontal adhesives.

-It looks more natural and it feels more like your own hair because it's securely on your head for a longer period of time.
+It looks more natural and it feels more like your own hair because it's securely on your head for a longer period.

-In this photo, the model is wearing Straight Frontal Closure UNice Lace Frontal for added length and volume.
+In this photo, the model is wearing a Straight Frontal Closure UNice Lace Frontal for added length and volume.

 How many bundles are needed with a closure?

 If you are going to get an 8-14inches, you need 2 bundles, anywhere from 16-20 or 22 inches, you need 3 bundle deals, anything past that, you need 4 bundles.

 If you are getting long hair, you have to be very careful about the hair bundles amount, some people might think that I will just get 3 bundles of 24" and that will be fine.

 How many bundles do you need with a frontal?

 Frontals are from ear to ear 13*4 lace frontal will cover more spaces than closure or leave out, so the hair amount you need will vary.

-If you are getting a 10-18inches or 16 inches, 2 bundle deals with lace frontal will suffice.
+If you are getting 10-18 inches or 16 inches, 2 bundle deals with lace frontal will suffice.
 Hair length past 16 or 18 inches, I would suggest you get 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will suffice.